5jt/dyalog-cookbook/manuscript/11_makeme.md

 * ... loads the script `Make.dyalog` into `#`.
 * ... runs the function `Make.Run`.
 The `0` provided as right argument tell `Make.Run` to _not_ execute `⎕OFF`.

-In the next step replace the string `'MyApp.exe '` by ` ∆ExeFilename,' '` in `Make` class.
+In the next step replace the string `'MyApp.exe '` (note the trailing blank!) by ` ∆ExeFilename,' '` (note the leading and the trailing blank!) in the `Make` class.
 That makes sure that the EXE is created within the `MyApp` folder rather than in the current directory.

 Our last change: we add `⎕EX'∆ExeFilename'` to the `Cleanup` function in order to get rid of the global variable when the job is done.